chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Amendment of Notice of Cross Appeal

-**Rule 4.3 -** A Notice of Cross Appeal may be amended with leave of a panel justice.
+**Rule 4.3 -** A Notice of Cross Appeal may be amended with leave of a panel judge.

 ### Filing of Notice of Appearance by Respondent